 After developing and gathering the recipes I’m sharing, I realized I created a lot of side dish options so hopefully that’s what you’re looking for this year.
 I reshot a few old favorites, including my absolute favorite holiday side dish, corn casserole.
 And I’ll be resharing another cheesy veggie favorite very soon too.

 I also have a crazy good bone-in turkey breast recipe coming soon that you aren’t going to want to miss.

 But let’s get to these honey butter carrots.

 You just need a few simple, common ingredients to whip up these amazing carrots.
 They are seriously so good and I’ve never really liked cooked carrots.
-This is probably the third time in my adult life that I’ve actually made cooked carrots, that’s how little I usually think of them.
-But things are a-changing now that these babies came into the picture.
+Here’s what you will need:

 Who doesn’t love a holiday recipe that you don’t even need to shop for?!
 The 5 required ingredients for these carrots are common pantry and fridge staples that I’m betting you have already.
 Vegetable oil, carrots, butter, honey and dried thyme.
 You’ll also need water and salt but I’m counting those as freebies.

 How to Make Stove Top Honey Butter Carrots